DavidRoss85/ego_exo_analysis_26/README.md

 > **Note on protobuf:** TensorFlow 2.21 requires protobuf >= 6.31.1.
 If you hit protobuf conflicts, run:
 > ```bash
 > pip install "protobuf>=6.31.1,<8.0.0"
 > ```

-> **Note for users with system-wide packages:** pip may report dependency conflict warnings involving `pyyaml`, `jinja2`, or `typeguard` during installation if other software installed on your system declares them as dependencies.
-The setup script installs these early to prevent the warnings.
-If you see them anyway, install them manually first:
-> ```bash
-> pip install pyyaml jinja2 typeguard setuptools
-> ```

 > **Note on TensorFlow/PyTorch GPU conflict:** The fine-tuning scripts handle this automatically by hiding the GPU from TensorFlow before PyTorch loads.
 Do not import TensorFlow before PyTorch in your own scripts or this will cause GPU memory conflicts.